adamjberg/devtails.xyz/_posts/2021-12-14-3-lines-of-code-shouldnt-take-all-day.md

 I worked on the FIFA games during my time at EA.
 I remember my eyes widening when I saw that my desktop had 16 (maybe more?)
 CPU cores available.
 Then I remember following instructions to get things set up and was told to prepare for at least 30 minutes for the initial build.
 I'm told the incremental builds will be much faster after this.

 While the incremental builds were indeed much faster a single line of code change would still easily take more than 10 seconds to compile.
-As a relatively new C++ developer at the time, the number of syntax errors I made was high.
-So every time I made a code change I was subjected to 15 seconds of waiting to see what I did wrong.
+As a relatively new C++ developer at the time, the number of syntax errors I made was high. **Every time I made a code change I was subjected to 15 seconds of waiting to see what I did wrong**.

+### 3 Lines of Code Shouldn't Take an Entire Day to Write

 This is the sweet spot amount of time where you become tempted to "do something else" while you wait.
 I may have googled something random, attempted to make another change, or checked my instant messages.
 Inevitably, I would be distracted and it could easily be a full minute before I checked back in on my compile status.